goldfarbas/jekyll_site/collections/_posts/2019-12-02-recap-november.markdown

 ![](/images/blog/sai2dai.png)

 Thanks to DexWallet team for collaborating with us on that.
-This feature maid possible with [DexWallet Recipes](https://recipes.dexwallet.io), read more about [iSAI to iDAI migration recipe](https://medium.com/dexlab-io/fulcrum-isai-to-idai-migration-recipe-5cf36b53e7a9).
+This feature made possible with [DexWallet Recipes](https://recipes.dexwallet.io), read more about [iSAI to iDAI migration recipe](https://medium.com/dexlab-io/fulcrum-isai-to-idai-migration-recipe-5cf36b53e7a9).

 Fulcrum & Torque listed on Loanscan.io with new DAI rates.